 Halifax has a wide variety of activities/excursions.
 Something will appeal to everyone.
 Almost all the suggestions below are easily accessible from the conference site.
 The ICMRM conference will not be organizing specific excursions the afternoon of Wednesday August 16th, prior to the conference dinner.
 People can choose for themselves; there will be a table among the exhibits with additional tourist information.

 Take in the charming views of Halifax from aboard Tall Ship Silvia in a one and a half hour cruise.
 Enjoy a drink and snack from the fully licensed pub and keep a look out for marine life.
-If you would like, you can even haul on lines with the crew, set sails or steer from the helm.
+If you like, you can even haul on lines with the crew, set sails or steer from the helm.
+Daily tours are at 2:30pm and 4:30pm for 1.5 hours.
+Evening tours are at 8:30 pm Mondays, Fridays & Saturdays.
+We recommend booking online in advance.
 Tickets cost $29.99 for adults and $26.99 for seniors.
-For more information, please visit this link: http://www.tallshipsilva.com/halifax-harbour-tours.php.
+For more information, please visit this link: https://www.mtcw.ca/tall-ship-yacht..

 Journey the streets of historic downtown Halifax aboard the Harbour Hopper - the most popular tour in Atlantic Canada!
 Visit historical points of interest such as St. Paul's Church, Citadel Hill, Public Gardens, Government House, City Hall, the Maritime Museum of the Atlantic and more!
 Then, brace yourself as you cast off into Halifax Harbour without even leaving your seat!
 Enjoy a mariner's view of Halifax's naval fleet, spectacular harbourfront and beautiful skylines of both Halifax and Dartmouth.
 This is a fully narrated tour that includes many interesting historical topics including the Halifax Explosion and charming Halifax folklore!
-Tours begin and end at 5050 Slater Street, along the boardwalk.
+Tours begin and end at 5050 Slater Street, along the harbour boardwalk.
+Daily Tours begin every 15-30 minutes starting at 9 am until 7:30 pm.
+It is highly recommended that you book your tour at least 24 hours prior to departure.
 Tickets cost $35 for adults and $31.50 for seniors.
-For more information, please visit this link: http://store.mtcw.ca/p/52/harbour-hopper.
+For more information, please visit this link: http://store.mtcw.ca/p/52/harbour-hopper (Please note that the schedule on the MTCW website is subject to change).

 Harbour Boardwalk & Museums